ampledata/chef-handler-campfire/README.md

                    'chef', 'handler', 'campfire.rb')
 end
 ```

-It seems there is a `json` issue with `tinder`, the newest version of `chef` requires 1.7.7 where `tinder` requires 1.8.0.
-You'll need to do something like [this](https://gist.github.com/jjasghar/8695616).
-I'll keep an eye on this and remove this work around at a later date.

 Also if you are having trouble figuring out the **ROOM** number, it's the number in the URL on your campfirenow.com address.